 Mr. Zhang has approximately 20 years of experience in real estate development in China.
-Mr. Zhang currently serves as President of Henan Real Estate Chamber of Commerce (March 2010 until present), Vice-President of Industry & Commerce Association of the Henan Province (July 2012 until present), as a graduate tutor of Zhengzhou University (May 2011 until present) and as a member of the Henan Provincial Committee of Chinese People's Political Consultative Conference (2012 until present).
-From 1994 to 2001, he worked at Xingye Real Estate as general manager, where he was responsible for its overall operations.
+Mr. Zhang currently serves as President of Henan Real Estate Chamber of Commerce (March 2010 until present), Vice-President of Industry & Commerce Association of the Henan Province (July 2012 until present), as a graduate tutor of Zhengzhou University (May 2011 until present) and as a member of the Henan Provincial Committee of Chinese People's Political Consultative Conference (2012) until present).
+From 1994 to 2001, he worked at Xingve Real Estate as general manager, where he was responsible for its overall operations.
 Mr. Zhang co-founded Henan Zensun Real Estate Co., Ltd., one of the top 100 property development companies in China.
 From 1983 to 1994, Mr. Zhang held various positions at the then Light Industry Bureau of Henan Province, the governmental authority in charge of the light industry in the Henan Province and its associated collectively-owned enterprises.
 Mr. Zhang was awarded "Outstanding Real Estate Developer of Henan Province" by the Department of Housing and Urban-Rural Development of Henan Province in 2011 and "Outstanding Real Estate Developer of Zhengzhou" by the Housing Security and Real Estate Administration Bureau of Zhengzhou in 2009, 2011 and 2012.
 In 2012, Mr. Zhang was named "Individual with Outstanding Contribution to Market Economy of Henan Real Estate Industry" by Henan Daily and the Private Economy Research Association of Henan Province.
-Mr. Zhang received a Bachelor's degree in radio science from Zhengzhou University in July 1983 and an Executive MBA degree from Guanghua School of Management, Peking University in July 2013.
-Mr. Zhan received his senior engineer qualification from the People's Government of Henan Province in December 1996 and his first class construction engineer qualification from the Ministry of Housing and Urban-
+Mr. Zhang received a Bachelor's degree in radio science from Zhengzhou University Peking University in July 2013.
+Mr. Zhan received his senior engineer qualification in July 1983 and an Executive MBA degree from Guanghua School of Management, Peking University in July 2013.
+Mr. Zhan received his senior engineer qualification from the People's Government of Henan Province in December 1996 and his first class construction engineer qualification from the Ministry of Housing and Urban-Rural Development in May 2012.